lepinekong/mycodesnippets/jekyll/jekyll.leap-day.theme.md

 ### jekyll.leap-day.theme

-put the code below in _config.yml:
+put the code below in _config.yml (be carefull no tabs):

 ```

 theme: jekyll-theme-leap-day
 title: Welcome to
 description:

 ```